Our certification programs are run by East Coast Divers, New England’s premier dive center:

 The Freediving class is broken down into 2 parts.
 The first part of the course is called Freediving Level 1 Pool.
 This program consists of pool and classroom training and runs all year long.
 For full level 1 certification, you will need to complete the level 1 open water dives.
 The dives run through the Spring Summer or Fall.
 These dives can be completed as part of the course you are signed up for or months later if you completed the level 1 pool program during the winter.

 ‘Freediving connects us with our breath, our life and the world that nourishes us.
 It enables us to touch our history, our soul, and feel peace on a profound level’ – Emma Farrell

 The team at TRP loves to share the experience that Emma so beautifully describes.
 Freediving is one of the fastest growing factions of diving and its roots go deep into the history books.
 Allow yourself a new experience and see if you can discover a whole new part of you with the professional guidance of our Freediving Coaching Team.

-When it comes to Freediving TRP is lucky to have, as it’s Director, Nick Fazah.
+When it comes to Freediving Tactical Reintegration Project is lucky to have, as it’s Director, Nick Fazah.
 Nick is one of 3 International Training Directors for SSI Freediving worldwide.
 While being a former competitive freediver he also writes a lot of the course materials and standards for SSI international.